openfaas/workshop/lab3.md

 ```
 > Note: Please make sure that you have logged in to docker registry with `docker login` command before running this command.

+> Note: `faas-cli up` command combines build, push and deploy commands of `faas-cli` in a single command.

 Followed by invoking the function via the UI, CLI, `curl` or another application.

 The function will always get a route, for example: